Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 13 September 2024 09.49.49 UTC
+- WIB: Jumat, 13 September 2024 10.26.54 UTC
-- WITA: Jumat, 13 September 2024 10.49.49 UTC
+- WITA: Jumat, 13 September 2024 11.26.54 UTC
-- WIT: Jumat, 13 September 2024 11.49.49 UTC
+- WIT: Jumat, 13 September 2024 12.26.54 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

 Kategori: nature